 The cultural club thing in particular is interesting.
 While I’m not versed in exactly what they were doing in the club, it suffices to say they were preserving rituals from the past, and this speaks strongly to how Linda feels.
 But the anime leaves you no uncertainty about Linda destiny.
 That’s solidly the past, and no matter what, she’s not going to be with Banri.
 Her subconscious acceptance of this is painful to watch.
 Whenever she gets close again, like there might be a chance, she immediately either retreats or gets pushed back again.
 One of the late episodes where Banri’s memories are returning and she has to comfort him, but he runs away and she’s left crying in his apartment is most difficult.
 You know what she’s feeling and that she can’t escape it.
 Honestly, I was glad she lived through the end of the show, and this show didn’t take that turn.
 I could see her pain taking her in that direction, either by her own hand or accident, but it didn’t, so I was glad for that.

 One other interesting thing about Linda is the choice of actress for her voice.
-Ai Kayano is well known for Darkness in KonoSuba and most recently as Alice in the last season of SAO.
+Ai Kayano is well known for Darkness in KonoSuba and more recently as Alice in the last season of SAO, and has a prolific resume.
 If there’s anything you can associate with Kayano, it’s strong female characters.
 I love that about this selection, but honestly I didn’t have any idea who it was until I found it by chance afterwards.
 Linda’s voice is beautiful but doesn’t strike me like Darkness’s voice and even Alice’s.
 Perhaps I associate the unnatural deep tone with Kayano too much!
 Nevertheless, always an excellent choice.

 But through it all, she will be remembered as a sweetheart who saves Banri from his (ongoing) fall.
 If I had to say she reminded me of someone else, it would be Kaori from YLiA.
-There’s not a lot of personality similarity (even if it could be argued that Koko could become Kaori given Kaori’s state), but their appearances and effect of their presence is similar.
+There’s not a lot of personality similarity (even if it could be argued that Koko is like a younger Kaori before her debilitation), but their appearances and effect of their presence is similar.
 All the blonde hair and the light rouge are present in both of them.
 Obviously they’re very different in how they make us feel (I don’t know if we’ll ever feel about anyone as we did about Kaori–I still remember the feeling), but both still elicit strong emotions.
 And that’s what makes great anime characters, emotional memorability.
 Koko definitely has that.

-The story is unremarkable mostly, but that’s good, as it serves the characters’ purposes and stays out of the way otherwise.
-As with many animes in this genre, it does have a very undulating feel to it, as Banri ebbs back and forth between pre-accident and post-accident, Linda and Koko.
-I kept anticipating twists coming, but they usually didn’t.
-And when they did, they were quite effective.
-Chiefly, this occurred at the end, when the unthinkable suddenly began happening: his previous memories began to return, wiping away his memories since the accident.
+While the story is somewhat simple, it serves the characters’ purposes and does a good job showing them off.
+As with many anime in this genre, it does have a very undulating feel to it, as Banri ebbs back and forth between pre-accident and post-accident, Linda and Koko.
+I kept anticipating twists coming, even if they usually didn’t occur.
+When they did occur they were quite effective.
+Chiefly this occurred at the end, when the unthinkable suddenly began happening: Banri’s previous memories began to return, wiping away his memories since the accident.
 The first time it happens, you instantly think of Koko, and then Linda.
 Linda runs to his rescue every time, and you feel all kinds of tension arise, wondering what’s going to happen.

-Something I felt they neglected a little which I liked during these events was what brought Banri back to his senses a couple of times, and that is any mention of Koko.
+Something I felt the writers neglected a little, and something which I really liked and wished had a greater focus, was what brought Banri back to his senses a couple of times throughout his trials: any mention of Koko.
 That was so sweet, that she would embody and restore his memories of his time after the accident.
 It doesn’t help poor Linda much, but still it’s a couple of sweet moments in the story.
 Ultimately these just become moments though, and although he ultimately remembers Koko, it’s not just her that restores his memory, so that was a bit of a bummer.

 Something that I never could quite resolve was the title, Golden Time.
 I saw the phrase at one of the events the culture club attended, maybe even a couple of different episodes.
 I don’t know enough to know if this is just what we get as a translation of a phrase which has more meaning in Japanese, so that’s possibly what I’m missing.
 If the two English words are intentional, then a couple of things come to mind right away.
 First, the idea of “gold” or “golden” has long been considered a literary device to describe a vast array of things, ranging from simple treasure to fire to feelings and thoughts and things we hold dear.
 So broad is that field, I hesitate to dive into it, but it could be the source of some interesting findings and thoughts.
 I’m much more interested in the word “time” here though.
 Obviously the show centers on time and memory and how time and memory are intertwined and related.
 I don’t want to go crazy into that, as it is a big subject, but it’s an interesting way to consider the title in context.
 Romance anime titles are often fraught with meaning, more so than many other genres, and so it’s interesting to consider title a little in any discussion of anime in this genre.